kaganozturk/Investigation-of-possible-gender-bias-in-face-recognition/part 4/README.md

 ### Experiments
 In our experiments, we observe how the saliency map is changing with the images;

-+ genuine pairs with different facial hair style
++ genuine pairs
++ clean shaven imposter pairs
 + imposter pairs with the same facial hair style
 + imposter pairs with different facial hair style
-+ clean shaven imposter pairs

 Observation includes visual evaluation of saliency maps with the produced matching score for an image pair.
 Also, the facial hair segmentation network is used to calculate size of facial hair in face images.
 Number of pixels masked by the network is summed and relation with the matching score is plotted.